 Spray Paint pressure is low

-- Make sure the motor speed and all adjustment switches are turned up to high
+- Make sure the motor speed and all adjustment switches are turned up too high.

 - Lube and check all o-rings between the moving parts.